[!NOTE]

 .

-API DEFINITIONtype::is::float(any) -> bool
+API DEFINITIONtype::is_float(any) -> bool

 The following example shows this function, and its output, when used in a RETURN